ethereum/sharding/docs/doc.md

 ### Stateless Clients

-A validator is only given a few minutes' notice (precisely, `LOOKAHEAD_PERIODS * PERIOD_LENGTH` blocks worth of notice) when they are required to create a block on a given shard.
+A validator is only given a few minutes' notice (precisely, `LOOKAHEAD_PERIODS * PERIOD_LENGTH` blocks worth of notice) when they are asked to create a block on a given shard.
 In Ethereum 1.0, creating a block requires having access to the entire state in order to validate transactions.
 Here, our goal is to avoid requiring validators to store the state of the entire system (as that would be an O(c^2) computational resource requirement), instead allowing validators to create collations knowing only the state root, pushing the responsibility onto transaction senders to provide "witness data" (ie. Merkle branches) to prove the pre-state of the accounts the transaction affects and provide enough information to calculate the post-state root after executing the transaction.

+(sidenote: it's theoretically possible to implement sharding in a non-stateless paradigm; however, this requires (i) storage rent to keep storage size bounded, and (ii) validators to be assigned to create blocks in a single shard for O(c) time; this scheme avoids the need for these sacrifices)

-We modify the format of a transaction so that the transaction must specify what parts of the state it can access (we describe this more precisely later; for now consider this informally as a list of addresses).
-Any attempt to read or write to an account outside of a transaction's specified access list during VM execution returns an error.
-This prevents attacks where someone sends a transaction that spends 5 million cycles of gas on random execution, then attempts to access a random account for which the transaction sender and the collator do not have a witness, preventing the collator from including the transaction and wasting their time.
+We modify the format of a transaction so that the transaction must specify an **access list** enumerating the parts of the state it can access (we describe this more precisely later; for now consider this informally as a list of addresses).
+Any attempt to read or write to any state outside of a transaction's specified access list during VM execution returns an error.
+This prevents attacks where someone sends a transaction that spends 5 million cycles of gas on random execution, then attempts to access a random account for which the transaction sender and the collator do not have a witness, preventing the collator from including the transaction and thereby wasting the collator's time.

 _Outside_ of the signed body of the transaction, but packaged along with the transaction, the transaction sender must specify a "witness", an RLP-encoded list of Merkle tree nodes that provides the portions of the state that the transaction specifies in its access list; this allows the collator to process the transaction with only the state root.
 When publishing the collation, the collator also sends a witness for the entire collation.

-Transaction format:
+Transaction package format:

 ```
     [